 The State of Illinois estimated that at least 4,000 new K-12 teachers were hired last school year.
 These new teachers and others who are new to the profession will be expected to help students’ recover from learning loss and the social-emotional toll of the 2020-2021 COVID-19 pandemic, while mastering digital teaching and learning technologies.
-New teachers will be expected to provide much needed social-emotional support and manage challenging circumstances for their students.
-New teachers need more support than ever before.
+New teachers/clinicians will be expected to provide much needed social-emotional support and manage challenging circumstances for their students.
+New teachers and new clinicians need more support than ever before.

 Click here for a detailed overview of the Virtual Instructional Coach & Building Mentor program.